freshops/freshops/README.md

 Useful bits to know …

+### Server history

+When you are connected to our test or production servers, remember that you can use the up/down arrows to navigate through your history.
+This is useful when you don’t remember paths; just use up arrow to find last `cd` and you’re golden.

 ### Tail the log

-To see php errors and warnings, ssh to server and then:
+To see php errors and warnings, `ssh` to server and then:

 ```bash
 $ cd path/to/content